Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Transactional Workflows

-As the Fermat Framework runs on potentially unstable devices such as mobile phones, each Plug-in must be prepared to overcome the difficulties caused by a device shutting down at any moment and it must be able to complete later on it's intended job and never to leave information on an unconsistent state.
+As the Fermat Framework runs on potentially unstable devices such as mobile phones, each Plug-in must be prepared to overcome the difficulties caused by a device shutting down at any moment and it must be able to complete later on it's intended job and never to leave information on an inconsistent state.
 This is quite challenging but not impossible.

 Part of the solution is to make each Plug-in assume a responsability while they are handling part of a transaction on a transactional workflow.
-So this responsability is transfered on each step of the chain using a _Responsability Transfer Protocol_.
+So this responsability is transfered on each step of the chain using a _Responsibility Transfer Protocol_.
 This means that the one who is responsible at the moment of a black out is the one which must resume and do it's best to get rid of that responsability moving it further down the chain within the transactional workflow.

 #### Monetary Transactions

 We handle monetary transactions dividing the accounting from the value.
-Usually transactions start on speciallized Plug-ins which are in charge of coordinating the whole transaction.
+Usually transactions start on specialized Plug-ins which are in charge of coordinating the whole transaction.
 These Plug-ins usually interact with wallets-Plug-ins debiting or crediting the accounts involved.
 The accounting of the currency or asset involved are keeped by these wallets-Plug-ins.
 Later the transactional workflow splits between moving the value (crypto currency) and moving the meta-data associated to the transaction.

-Through two different paths, the value and the meta-data arrives to the recipient's device and they are combined together by the remote counter-party transaction component which in turn interacts with the remote wallet-Plu-ins to record the accounting as appropiate.
+Through two different paths, the value and the meta-data arrives to the recipient's device and they are combined together by the remote counter-party transaction component which in turn interacts with the remote wallet-Plu-ins to record the accounting as appropriate.

 <br>
 ### Syncronization

 We define a Private Device Network as a network of devices owned by the same end user.
-Using the Fermat Network, the Framework syncronizes the information on all nodes of this Privete Network.
-In this way all the information and system wide indentities belonging to the End User are available at any device.
+Using the Fermat Network, the Framework synchronizes the information on all nodes of this Private Network.
+In this way all the information and system wide identities belonging to the End User are available at any device.

-Crypto funds are kept into a Multi-Sig vault and there is a shared Petty-Cash-Vault accesible from all nodes even when they are off-line from this Private Network.
+Crypto funds are kept into a Multi-Sig vault and there is a shared Petty-Cash-Vault accessible from all nodes even when they are off-line from this Private Network.
 An automated process monitors the Petty-Cash-Vault and tops it up when needed.
 Several nodes must sign the top up transaction in order to proceed.
 In this way if a device is lost or stolen, only the Petty-Cash fund is at risk.
 End users can eject stolen devices from it's Private Network and if they act quickly they might be on time to re-create the Petty-Cash fund under the new configuration and saving those funds.

 <br>
 ### Privacy